Autistic Kids Are Being Medicated With Bleach To Cure Them Of Their Condition

 The group also advised parents of autistic children to give their kids turpentine to destroy parasites that they think causes the neurological condition.

 The Mirror reports that the Genesis II church founder, Jim Humble, claims that MMS is a cure for a long list of diseases including autism.
 He has a follower named, Kerri Rivera, who says that the solution cured her son’s autism.
 She suggests that parents give their children one drop of MMS in 8 ounces of water per day until you up the dose to eight per day.
 Rivera also recommends bleach enemas which she says should be conducted once every other day.
-On the Genesis II website, the list varieties of MMS as sacraments.
+On the Genesis II website, they list varieties of MMS as sacraments.

-As The Independent reported back in 2016, Jim Humble has previously said that he is actually a god who is a billion years old and hails from the Andromeda galaxy.
+As the Independent reported back in 2016, Jim Humble has previously said that he is actually a god who is a billion years old and hails from the Andromeda galaxy.
 According to The Independent, MMS has been connected to one death and has been banned in Canada because it almost killed an elderly man.
 The U.S. Food and Drug Administration has also warned that the product is harmful to human health.